Anupriya Patel reelected Apna Dal (Sonelal) president | Politics

 - India

-Unanimously reelected as president of the Apna Dal (Sonelal), Union minister Anupriya Patel on Friday said she would never retreat from the path of fighting for social justice whatever be the challenges, including those from ''own people''.
+Unanimously reelected as president of the Apna Dal (Sonelal), Union minister Anupriya Patel has said she will never retreat from the path of fighting for social justice irrespective of the challenges, including those from ''own people''.

 The Apna Dal (S) is a constituent member of the National Democratic Alliance (NDA) and is part of the BJP governments at the Centre as well as in Uttar Pradesh.

-Patel was chosen as party president at its one-day national convention here, the first after Apna Dal (S) has been recognised by the Election Commission as a state level party.
+Patel was chosen as party president at its one-day national convention here on Friday, the first after Apna Dal (S) was recognised by the Election Commission as a state-level party.

-Senior party leader Jawahar Lal Patel, the chief election officer for the party presidential election, said she was the lone candidate for the post and the house unanimously chose her as president once again.
+Senior party leader Jawahar Lal Patel, the chief election officer for the party presidential election, said Anupriya Patel was the lone candidate for the post and the house unanimously chose her as president once again.

 Patel is the Union minister of state for commerce and industry.